-In the US, as in much of the world, TBI is a common cause of death and disability.
+In the United States, as in much of the world, TBI is a common cause of death and disability.

 Causes of TBI include

 Structural changes from head injury may be gross or microscopic, depending on the mechanism and forces involved.
 Patients with less severe injuries may have no gross structural damage.
 Clinical manifestations vary markedly in severity and consequences.
 Injuries are commonly categorized as open or closed.

 Open head injuries involve penetration of the scalp and skull (and usually the meninges and underlying brain tissue).
 They typically involve bullets or sharp objects, but a skull fracture with overlying laceration due to severe blunt force is also considered an open injury.

 Closed head injuries typically occur when the head is struck, strikes an object, or is shaken violently, causing rapid brain acceleration and deceleration.
 Acceleration or deceleration can injure tissue at the point of impact (coup), at its opposite pole (contrecoup), or diffusely; the frontal and temporal lobes are particularly vulnerable to this type of injury.
 Axons, blood vessels, or both can be sheared or torn, resulting in diffuse axonal injury Diffuse axonal injury Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
 Diagnosis is suspected clinically and confirmed by imaging (primarily... read more .
 Disrupted blood vessels leak, causing contusions, intracerebral or subarachnoid hemorrhage, and epidural or subdural hematomas (see table ).

 Concussion (see also Sports-Related Concussion Sports-Related Concussion Sports activities are a common cause of concussion, a form of mild traumatic brain injury.
 Symptoms include loss of consciousness, confusion, memory difficulties, and other signs of brain dysfunction... read more ) is defined as a transient and reversible posttraumatic alteration in mental status (eg, loss of consciousness or memory, confusion) lasting from seconds to minutes and, by arbitrary definition, < 6 hours.